Lasseignejk/DC-Notes/BackEnd/Backend1--SetUpServer.md

 - This creates the package.json file.
 It has the details of all the tools you've downloaded, like 'express' or 'cowsay'

+- This is just a settings file, an object with a bunch of keys and values.
+You can change everything in here, you might break something so be careful.

 - If you don't want to have to hit enter a whole bunch of times, you can just write `npm init -y` and it skips all of that; assumes you want the default

 ## Step 2